4.29 from 7 votes

 yeast sprinkled over milk mixture.

-While the yeast activates, mix together dry ingredients (flour, baking powder, baking soda, and salt).
+While the yeast activates, mix together dry ingredients (9 cups of flour, 1 teaspoon of baking powder, 1 teaspoon of baking soda, and a generous pinch of salt).

 cinnamon roll dough in an Instant Pot.